-5. In the Table Name field, select the names of the initial set of target tables you created for importing into your Sensible Machine Learning project.
+- 3. Click Configure.
+The Add Target Data Set Connection dialog box displays. - 4.
+In the Source Connection field, select the connection type of your Target Data Set. - 5.
+Select the resource that contains the Target Data Set. - 6.
+Select the Name of the resource that contains the Target Data Set. - 7.
+Select the names of the initial set of target tables you created for importing into your SensibleAl Forecast project.
 If you imported multiple target data sources to use for the first model prediction, select the import table name for each.
-Select the check box next to each target table you are using for the first model prediction.